 You can place beautiful church banners on your stage for events like Easter, Christmas, or just different seasons or themes.
-Our church is a charismatic church and we have banners depicting the Holy Spirit.
+Our church is a charismatic church, and we have banners depicting the Holy Spirit.
 They can be a real visual enhancement to your mobile church setup.

-With the portable church banner stands this is easy to set up and tear down.
+With the portable church, banner stands this is easy to set up and tear down.

 Portable Church Children’s Ministry Equipment

-For a portable children’s ministry you will want to put together a children’s ministry cart.
+For a portable children’s ministry, you will want to put together a children’s ministry cart.
 What I mean by that is that you will want to take an AV cart and convert it into a portable children’s ministry center.
-That way your children’s workers will be able to just roll everything they need to the room they hold the children’s ministry in.
+That way your children’s workers will be able just to roll everything they need to the room they hold the children’s ministry in.

 You should probably include things like….

-- A flat screen TV
+- A flat-screen TV